kevinramage/mockDesigner/doc/microservice.md

 ## Get service
 Return data of a specific business object
+This action will
+* Compute the key to retrieve data (with storage and keys)
+* Retrieve data
+* Send data

 **Usage:**
 * action: Must equals to get to use this action